 - we are interested in surface texture in your images

 Shoot lots of images, you will learn that only some of them will work.
 If you make the mistake of only shooting a few, the quality of your work will be low.
 Be smart and shoot lots of pics!

-- Click “Organize”and scroll down to select to create a new folder inside your original folder on the Dig Photo server, call it Macro.
+- Click “Organize”and scroll down to select to create a new folder inside your original folder in your One or Google drive, call it Macro.

-- Bring in your images, import them all into Photoshop and save them in your Macro folder on the Digital Photo server as raw images.
+- Bring in your images, import them all and save them in your Macro folder on the Digital Photo server as raw images.